Photo: Unknown (prototype asset) / project prototype

 Koyo — Crimson and Gold

-The autumn maple leaf season (koyo or momiji) is the most visually spectacular season in Japan — the extraordinary variety of red, orange, and gold (the extraordinary Japanese maple (momiji), the extraordinary ginkgo (icho), and the extraordinary cherry tree autumn colors combine to produce the most extraordinary color palette of any autumn in the world):
+The autumn maple leaf season (koyo or momiji) is Japan’s most visually spectacular — Japanese maple (momiji), ginkgo (icho), and the cherry trees’ own autumn color combine into one of the richest color palettes of any autumn anywhere:

 - Hokkaido: Peak late September–mid-October